erickduran/roku/README.md

 ## Getting started

+### What it is?
+A compiler for a simple "domestic" programming language inspired by _Avatar: The Last Airbender_.

+### What it isn't?
+* An official compiler.
+* A compiler for a day-to-day use programming language.

 ### Version
 This repository stores v1.0 of the  __roku__ compiler.

 ### Prerequisites
-This compiler was implemented using __Python 3__ (3.6.5) and it is designed for it.
+This compiler was implemented using __Python 3__ (3.7.0) and it is designed for it.
 You will need to have this installed prior to usage.

 ### What everything means